 ReBoot Northwest is a government-funded program that can help pay your Epicodus tuition if you are one of the following:

 For more information and to apply, see www.rebootnw.org.

-TechRise PDX is an industry-supported training program that can help pay part of your Epicodus tuition if you are all of the following:
+TechRise PDX aims to increase diversity in the tech industry by serving those with barriers to employment in the tech industry, especially people of color and women.
+They can help pay part of your Epicodus tuition if you are all of the following:

 - 18 to 29 years old;